 - Precision farming software.
-Controller tools are widely used in precision agriculture technology.
+Controller tools are widely used in IoT-based precision agriculture technology.
 IoT improves software maintenance (e.g. automatic equipment updates) and introduces new solutions for farm management (managing a safe-driving tractor remotely via a controller).
 The capacity of modern precision agriculture and IoT allows controlling dozens of equipment units simultaneously.

 - Connectivity protocols.
 While a fair share of network protocols work efficiently on short rangers (ZigBee or Wi-Fi), it’s the long-range ones that are the most beneficial for precision agriculture.
 The most widely used connectivity protocols used by intelligent farming are cellular connection, LoRaWAN, LPWAN, and a few others.

 - Location monitoring tools.
 Satellites are widely used to estimate the amount of water in the soil, crop biomass, and many other metrics.
 The data collected by connected GPS satellites or a location monitoring solution is then used by crop insurance companies, governments, scientists, policymakers, and commodity bodies.

 Thanks to these technologies, farmers can expect enhanced precision in data gathering and analysis, monitor all crop farming activities and performance, and get a big-picture view of farm sites.

 Insights on the state of the farm